The guidelines below describe diagnostics, handling of antibiotic treatment and how to prevent diarrhoea in finishers, and much more.

 The group hopes that the material will be a helpful tool for farmers, staff and advisors in their efforts to reduce antibiotic use on their farms.

 Guidelines on Good Antibiotic Practice will undergo routine updates as farmers, vets and advisors gain more experience in reducing the consumption of antibiotics.
-The Guidelines are available in Danish, English and Russian.
+The Guidelines are available in Danish and English.

 Download the entire set of guidelines by clicking the links below.